Welcome to today's edition of the Rush 24-7 podcast.

 Well, the Dow Jones Industrial Average has hit another all-time high.

-Uh it was over 12,100.
+It was over 12,100.

-It is 12,114, it's up 112 points today.
+It's up 112 points today.

-The reason, according to experts, is that uh shares of Walmart shot up on plans by the company to slow new store growth and to slash capital spending.
+The reason, according to experts, is that shares of Walmart shot up on plans by the company to slow new store growth and to slash capital spending.

-Invest Ooh, that's great.
+Ooh, that's great.

-So um once again, Walmart coming to the rescue of the United States economy, doing far more for the average American than any liberal social program or combination thereof ever could.
+So once again, Walmart coming to the rescue of the United States economy, doing far more for the average American than any liberal social program or combination thereof ever could.

-Now, the drive-by media today, folks, is going bonkers over this candidate in a Hillary Clinton debate who made remarks uh referencing her appearance.
+Now, the drive-by media today, folks, is going bonkers over this candidate in a Hillary Clinton debate who made remarks referencing her appearance.

-John Spencer, running for the Senate in New York against Hillary Rodham Clinton, said that the Senator used to be ugly.
+John Spencer, running for the Senate in New York against Hillary Rodham Clinton, said that the senator used to be ugly.

-Now he didn't he didn't use the word.
+Now, he didn't use the word.

 He speculates that she got millions of dollars in plastic surgery.